Huskyeder/stackato-doc/user/deploy/newrelic.rst

     These instructions are for use with Stackato.
 For further details, please see the `New Relic site <http://newrelic.com/docs/python/new-relic-for-python>`_.

 New Relic can be used to track your application analytics running in Stackato as well as for server monitoring.
-The languages it can currently be used with are:
+The languages it can currently be used with on Stackato are:

 #. :ref:`Ruby <newrelic-ruby>`
 #. :ref:`Python <newrelic-python>`
 #. :ref:`Java <newrelic-java>`
-#. :ref:`PHP <newrelic-php>`

 In order to use New Relic, you need a `New Relic account <http://newrelic.com>`_.